by Mark S. Blanke

 This story is personal to me.
 I lived near one of Continental’s hubs, so I had little choice but to fly them frequently.
 In the mid-’90s, I often traveled for work and remember how I avoided Continental whenever I could.
 However, I too started to see the change that the new team inspired.
 I lived the transformation from a customer’s perspective.
 It was exciting.
 It was one of the few times I can remember following a company to see what they were doing next.
 Today, we would call this a “digital transformation” Continental leveraged technology in areas no one else had.
 As a customer, I felt important, and I believed that they were listening to my fellow travelers and me.
 I became a fan!

-Key to Continental’s management philosophy was the “Seat 9C test”.
+Key to Continental’s experience management philosophy was the “Seat 9C test”.
 The frequent business traveler that Continental was most interested in pleasing would sit in seat 9C, a seat close to the front, and an aisle seat.
 The goal was to make sure this customer had a good experience.
 They experimented to see what the traveler needed and where they would be prepared to spend more money to improve their overall flight.
 They knew a positive flying experience would create a loyal following and a stronger airline.
 This focus on experience was core to the turnaround and success of Continental airlines.
 I know – I went through it first-hand.

 The focus on an ideal customer, 9C, worked for Continental; could it work for you?

 How does this translate to us in the corporate world, IT, or even HR, Finance, and Legal departments?
 Well, the consumers of these departments still expect a good experience with the services these groups provide.
 If we look closer at an IT organization, what is important to the IT Consumer?
 It is still the overall experience.